MLB team sites, scrubbed of headshots and player news, look different during the lockout

 Team roster pages now feature generic gray profiles where headshots of players used to be.
 Several players, including Chicago White Sox pitcher Lucas Giolito, San Diego Padres pitcher Joe Musgrove, Mets pitcher Trevor Williams and free agent pitcher Sean Doolittle changed their Twitter avatars in response.

 MLB.com’s homepage, which didn’t launch until shortly after the sport’s last work stoppage was resolved in 1995, includes a bevy of snooze-inducing links about the CBA negotiations.
 The “Latest News” module includes a story about 48-year-old Ichiro taking batting practice with a high school team in Japan and Roger Maris being up for Hall of Fame consideration, and no mention of the free agent frenzy that preceded the lockout.

 Notably, the link to the MLB shop, which sells gear featuring current players, remains active.
+According to MLB, products featuring the name, image or likenesses of current players will continue to be available for sale in cases where the manufacturer of those products obtained NIL rights from an agreement independent from the CBA.

+“Every action we are taking is at the advice of legal counsel per the National Labor Relations Act,” an MLB spokesperson said.

 Fans who visit the Detroit Tigers’ official site won’t find highlights of recently signed shortstop Javy Baez, but rather a story about how the team got its name and a video of Al Kaline recording his 3,000th hit in 1974.
 The Atlanta Braves’ site features video from the franchise’s 1957 World Series triumph, but no content about the championship the team clinched last month.
 On the Los Angeles Angels’ promotional schedule, the Ohtani-Wan Kenobi bobblehead scheduled to be given away May 27 is, at least temporarily, just a Wan Kenobi bobblehead.